bagustambunan/generasi-gigih-homework/README.md

   </tr>
 </table>

-3. Buka halaman playlist, dan akan tampil playlist yang baru dibuat
+3. Open the playlist page, and the newly created playlist will appear
 <br>
 <table>
   <tr>